Lembas Bread From Lord of the Rings Recipe

 Do I have to make the crisscross pattern on top?

 And there you have it!
-The Lembas Bread From Lord of the Rings Recipe that’ll make you feel ready for an adventure (or, you know, a chill afternoon).
+The Lembas Bread from The Lord of the Rings Recipe that’ll make you feel ready for an adventure (or, you know, a chill afternoon).
 Try it, tweak it, and let me know how it goes.
 And if you wrap them in leaves and take photos?
 Send them my way.
 I’m always here for a little Middle-Earth magic.

 Planning to try this recipe soon?
 Pin it for a quick find later!